peng-shan/health-check-app/README.md

 4. The health checker will start sending requests to the endpoints and calculate the availability percentages.
 The results will be logged to the console.

 5. To stop the health checker, press `Ctrl+C`.

+## Testing

+To run the unit tests, use the following command:

+pytest

 ## Customization